LovepreetSingh13/Heart-Disease-Predictor/README.md

 Accuracy: 85%

-Precision, recall, and F1-score were also computed to evaluate model balance on imbalanced data.
+Precision, recall, and F1-score were also computed to evaluate model .

-ROC-AUC curve used for threshold analysis.

 Results

 The model successfully predicted heart disease with 85% accuracy.

-Feature importance analysis revealed that chest pain type, maximum heart rate, ST depression (oldpeak), and thalassemia were among the most influential features.

 The project demonstrates that machine learning can provide meaningful decision support for medical practitioners.